 Centres like preschools and daycares often have pretty stringent hand-washing routines and younger kids are often supervised when they are washing their hands.
 But if you have an older kid, there’s a good chance they don’t have a sink in their classroom and are also using the bathroom at school without adult supervision.
 So how do you make sure they’re “20 seconds of scrubbing” clean?

 First, talk to them about why they need to wash their hands—that preventing the spread of germs can keep them from getting sick, and can also protect others from illness.
-Depending on the age of your kid, and if you don’t think it would scare them too much, you could mention there is a virus going around right now that’s making people sick.
-Assure them that kids don’t tend to get seriously ill with it, but other people in society are more susceptible, and they can do this small thing to help others stay healthy.
-Keep in mind there’s a good chance your kid has heard of the virus from the school yard or their teacher, so it might be a good idea to have the conversation regardless, to clear up any misinformation or unnecessary fear.
+Depending on the age of your kid, you can give them more details about COVID-19.
+(To clear up any misinformation or unnecessary fear, assure them that kids don’t tend to get seriously ill with it, but other people in society are more susceptible, and they can do this small thing to help others stay healthy.)

 Next, ask your kid about their current hand washing practices—is there a designated time for washing before lunch and when they come in from recess, for example.
 If not, pack hand sanitizer in their backpack, or look for one that attaches right to the bag.
 You may have to search around for hand sanitizer though, as some stores have sold out.